pyatb/pyatb/doc/quick_start.md

 PYATB works in the tight binding framework, and the tight binding parameters are obtained from first principles software based on the atomic orbital bases, such as [ABACUS](https://abacus.ustc.edu.cn/).

+Note: ABACUS (Atomic-orbital Based Ab-initio Computation at UStc) is an open-source package based on density functional theory (DFT).
+For a detailed introduction, please refer to [https://abacus.ustc.edu.cn/](https://abacus.ustc.edu.cn/).

 The periodic system follows Bloch's theorem, and the Schrödinger equation satisfied by a single electron is $H |\Psi_{n\mathbf{k}}\rangle = E_{n\mathbf{k}} |\Psi_{n\mathbf{k}}\rangle$.
 We expand the wave function of a single electron in the numerical atomic orbitals,
 $$
 |\Psi_{n\mathbf{k}}\rangle = \frac{1}{\sqrt{N}}\sum_{\mu}C_{n\mu}(\mathbf{k})\sum_{\mathbf{R}}\mathrm{e}^{i\mathbf{k}\cdot\mathbf{R}}|\mathbf{R}\mu\rangle,